canmod/macpan2/inst/starter_models/age/README.md

 ---
 title: "basic ageing model"
-index_entry: "Ageing model with six age groups and vital dynamics"
+index_entry: "aging model with six age groups and vital dynamics"
 author: Darren Flynn-Primrose
 ---

+This model does not include a pathogen, but can be multiplied by an epidemiological model (e.g. SIR) to produce an epidemiological model with age stratification.